 - VisualGDB 5.0 and later includes a Clang-based IntelliSense engine that supports GNU C/C++ extensions, such as struct initializers:

 That was it for the basic project.
-If you want a more advanced example, see our ImageMagick tutorial.
+If you want a more advanced example, check out our new CMake Subsystem tutorial.